Failed Back Surgery Lawyer Handles Defective Implant Lawsuits including Malfunctioning Neurostimulators, Stims and other Spinal Devices

-Implantable Neurostimulation Systems have been used for a variety of types of chronic back pain situations including heriniated disks, postlaminectomy paid, Complex Reginal Pay Syndrome, unsuccessful disk surgery, Degenerative Disk Disease, and Failed Back Syndrome.
-In fact, implantable neurostimulation systems and other spinal-devices are a huge business for the medical implant device industry.
+Neurostimulators or Stims have been used for a variety of types of chronic back pain situations including heriniated disks, postlaminectomy paid, Complex Reginal Pay Syndrome, unsuccessful disk surgery, Degenerative Disk Disease, and Failed Back Syndrome.
+In fact, stimulators and other spinal-devices are a huge business for the medical implant device industry.

-The implantable neurostimulation system is indicated for spinal cord stimulation (SCS) as an aid in the management of chronic, intractable pain of the trunk and/or limbs—including unilateral or bilateral pain associated with several different conditions.
+The stimulator devices are indicated for spinal cord stimulation (SCS) as an aid in the management of chronic, intractable pain of the trunk and/or limbs—including unilateral or bilateral pain associated with several different conditions.
 Unfortunately, there are several claims that the implantable neurostimulation system has some defects that can cause serious health problems.
+Some of these claims are that the devices lock on and painfully shock patients.
+Other claims include that the devices fail to work or the leads degrade.

 The human spinal cord is basically a bundle of nerves which is surrounded by 33 bones or vertebrae.
 Located between each vertebrae is a spinal disc which is a liquid filled disc shaped pouch.
 These discs are stacked on top of one another and act as shock absorbers allowing the spine to flex, bend, and twist.
 When functioning properly, the vertebrae and discs protect the spinal cord allow nerve impulses to travel from and to the brain to other parts of the body.
 This allows us to experience sensations, move our bodies, and control many bodily functions.

-The human body has remarkable healing potential.
-Combining determination, proper medical attention, knowledge about an injury, and focus on the healing process can greatly help most injuries.
-Hiring a lawyer to battle the insurance companies and responsible parties can allow the injured person to focus on the healing process.
+The human body has remarkable healing potential and many health care provider can greatly help their patients with back issues.
+By combining determination, proper medical attention, knowledge about an injury, and focus on the healing process, patient and their medical team can greatly help most injuries.

-As a Texas medical malpractice lawyer Jason Coomer handles Texas medical malpractice claims as well as federal medical malpractice claims and commonly works with other Federal Medical Malpractice Lawyers and Medical Malpractice Lawyers throughout the nation to seek compensation for wrongful death claims and severely injured patients that have been injured through medical mistakes and medical carelessness.
+As a Texas medical malpractice lawyer Jason Coomer handles back surgery claims.
+He commonly works with other Medical Malpractice Lawyers throughout Texas and the United States to seek compensation for wrongful death claims and severely injured patients who have been injured through medical mistakes and medical carelessness.

 Causes of Texas Medical Malpractice Lawsuits